siteraiser/Reckless-Recluse/README.md

 ---
 Depending on website setup, you may want to change the useragent from the default mobile ua.
 To enable external url check, change setting to crawlLinks->capture = 'all', '' is default.

+After succesfully crawling a website, page rank will be generated and you can then head to the browse.php file to search and see what the rank for each page is.